carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The linkage must be one of ``private``, ``linker_private``, ``linker_private_weak``, ``internal``, ``linkonce``, ``weak``, ``linkonce_odr``, ``weak_odr``, ``external``.
-Note that some system linkers might not correctly handle dropping a weak symbol that is aliased by a non weak alias.
+Note that some system linkers might not correctly handle dropping a weak symbol that is aliased by a non-weak alias.

 .. _namedmetadatastructure: